The Graph-Based Behavior-Aware Recommendation for Interactive News

 \end{defn}

-According to Definitions \ref{def:1} and \ref{def:2}, it's useful to note that each network has a unique coritivity value but may have many different cores.
+According to Definitions \ref{def:1} and \ref{def:2}, it's useful to note that each graph has a unique coritivity value but may have many different cores.
 Each core is a cut set that satisfies \eqref{eq:2}.
 We choose the core such that $|S|$ is as small as possible.
-Our work uses core and coritivity concept and use the pair $(|S|, h(G))$ of each subgraph induced by specific user to measure the concentration degree on his/her interests.
-It's easy to see the larger $h(G)$ or $|S|$ implies the more connected components or important nodes, further implies the lower concentration degree and the larger demand on news diversity.
+Our work uses core and coritivity pair, $(|S|, h(G))$, of the subgraph induced by each user to measure his/her concentration degree.
+It's easy to see that the larger $h(G)$ or $|S|$ implies the more connected components or important nodes, further implies the lower concentration degree and the larger demand on news diversity.
 In principle, a user with high concentration degree tends to generate a lot of similar behaviors for a certain type of news.
 On the contrary, a user with low concentration degree tends to generate more diverse behaviors.

-Since the coritivity indicates the importance of core nodes, given a network, the most fundamental problem is to design an algorithm to calculate the coritivity. \cite{zhang2016} proved that exactly computing the coritivity is an NP-hard problem in general.
-Fortunately, we can use a heuristic algorithm based on the Max-Min Ant System (MMAS) to compute it approximately \cite{Zhang2018Structural}.
+Since the coritivity indicates the importance of core nodes, given a graph, the most fundamental problem is to design an algorithm to calculate the coritivity.
+Zhang et al. \cite{Zhang2016Structural} proved that exactly computing the coritivity is NP hard in general.
+Fortunately, we can use a heuristic algorithm based on Max-Min Ant System (MMAS) to compute it approximately \cite{Zhang2018Structural}.
 The detailed MMAS scheme is provided in Section \ref{sec:3}.